Using Options for Custom Yield Generation

 Cash-Secured Puts

-Selling put options on stocks you’d be willing to own at a lower price offers upfront income (the premium) while setting an entry point that aligns with your investment thesis.
-This is particularly effective for cash-rich investors seeking tactical opportunities.
+Selling put options on stocks you want to own at a lower price generates upfront income and sets a disciplined entry price.
+This is especially attractive for investors with excess cash looking for tactical opportunities.

 Diagonal Spreads